ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/docs/introduction to GAP.md

     It doesn't typically stop the current advertising interval and immediately restart; instead, the change takes effect for the next scheduled advertisement.
     You generally cannot update advertising data using bt_le_adv_update_data() if the advertising is currently stopped.
 ### 3. Scanner module
-While the GAP in BLE defines the core roles and procedures for device discovery and connection establishment—including both advertising and scanning concepts—the practical software implementation often encapsulates scanning functionality within a dedicated library or module.
+While the GAP in BLE defines the core roles and procedures for device discovery and connection establishment—including both advertising and scanning concepts—the practical software implementation often encapsulates scanning functionality within a dedicated module.
 This design promotes modularity and better code organization.

 Consequently, when developing applications that involve scanning, you'll need to include specific headers for the scanning module in addition to the general GAP headers.
 For instance, in environments like Zephyr or Nordic Connect SDK, you'd include:
 ```c